30 Best Reference Letter Examples [Guide & Writing Tips]

 Be targeted

-The writer should ensure that the reference letter is tailored to the position the candidate is applying for.
-This helps ensure that information provided is aimed at showing that the candidate is the best choice for the job.
+The writer should ensure that it is tailored to the position the candidate is applying for.
+This helps ensure that the information provided is aimed at showing that the candidate is the best choice for the job.
 Ensuring that the information has been thoughtfully selected will help the employer or hiring manager consider the candidate.

 Add relevant details

-The information contained in the reference letter should be related to the position the applicant is applying for.
-Writing a generic reference letter can lead the hiring manager to believe that the writer knows nothing about the position the applicant is applying for.
+The information should be related to the position the applicant is applying for.
+Writing a generic one can lead the hiring manager to believe that the writer knows nothing about the position the applicant is applying for.

 John is skilled in the use of graphic design software like Adobe Photoshop, Illustrator, and In-Design.
 His ability to creatively use this software for his work makes him the best candidate for the graphic design position.

-The reference letter should be written with words that are precise and deliberate.
+It should be written with words that are precise and deliberate.
 Writing clearly and concisely enables the writer of the letter to get straight to the point.
 It also helps the writer avoid being too wordy.
-This makes the reference letter more understandable.
+This makes the letter more understandable.

 Do not include irrelevant personal information

-The writer of the reference letter should avoid using irrelevant personal information.
+The writer should avoid using irrelevant personal information.
 This is considered unprofessional and can have a negative impact on the hiring manager/employer.
 This can lead the employer to disregard the applicant.

 Do not use jokes